-At March 31, 2021, approximately \$2,389,000 of the Company's cash and cash equivalents were held at Scotiabank, a major chartered bank in Canada, and approximately \$383,000 was held at a bank in Ecuador.
+At March 31, 2022, approximately \$1,082,000 of the Company's cash and cash equivalents were held at Scotiabank, a major chartered bank in Canada, and approximately \$271,000 was held at a bank in Ecuador.
 Management is not aware of any liquidity issues associated with any of the banks in which funds have been deposited.

-The Company had no long-term debt obligations or off-balance sheet arrangements at March 31, 2021.
+The Company had no long-term debt obligations or off-balance sheet arrangements at March 31, 2022.

 In order to keep its mineral concessions in Ecuador in good standing, the Company is required to meet certain spending commitments each year.
-Further details on the nature of the commitments are provided in Note 18 of the unaudited condensed consolidated interim financial statements of the Company for the three months ended March 31, 2021.
-Those disclosures, and the commitment amounts below, exclude amounts for the Pegasus Project, which is being managed by Anglo American, and the Tarqui Project, which is being managed by BHP.
-Based upon expenditures reported by Anglo American and BHP, the Company believes that the 4-year commitments (see below) for the Tarqui concessions (BHP) and Pegasus Project concessions (Anglo American) have been achieved.
+Further details on the nature of the commitments are provided in Note 18 of the unaudited condensed consolidated interim financial statements of the Company for the three months ended March 31, 2022.
+Those disclosures, and the commitment amounts below, exclude amounts for the Pegasus Project, which is being managed by Anglo American, the Tarqui Project, which is being managed by BHP and the Orquideas Project which, at March 31, 2022, was being earned-in on by JOGMEC.
+Based upon expenditures reported by Anglo American and BHP, the Company believes that the four-year commitments (see below) for the Tarqui concessions (BHP) and Pegasus Project concessions (Anglo American) have been achieved.

-For 2021, the Company has made a commitment to ARCERNNR to spend a total of approximately \$698,000 on its projects.
-Of that amount, approximately \$77,000 remained to be incurred as at March 31, 2021.
+For 2022, the Company has, as part of its annual reporting process on exploration activities, made a commitment to ARCERNNR to spend a total of approximately \$577,000 on its projects.
+At March 31, 2022, the Company estimates that \$97,000 remained to be spent pertaining to the ACERNNR commitment.

-In addition, for the mineral concessions that were received via tender process, the Company has four years from the concession registration date to satisfy the full amount that was committed in the tender process or the concession will be forfeited.
-In December 2020, the Ecuadorian Ministry of Energy and Non-Renewable Natural Resources issued a Ministerial Decree that, among other items, had the effect of extending the timeframe of the 4-year commitment period, on a case-by-case basis.
+For mineral concessions that were received via tender process, the Company has four years from the concession registration date to satisfy the full amount that was committed in the tender process or the concession will be forfeited.
+In December 2020, the Ecuadorian Ministry of Energy and Mines issued a Ministerial Decree that, among other items, had the effect of extending the timeframe of the four-year commitment period, on a case-by-case basis.
 For the concessions held by the Company, the resulting time extensions ranged from three months to three and a half years.
-The dates for the Company's 4-year reporting periods now range from May 11, 2021 to July 15, 2024.
-The exact reporting process and allowable costs are yet to be tested in Ecuador and the Company is in the process of submitting its filings for the May 11, 2021 4-year anniversary period.
+The dates for the Company's four-year reporting periods now range from May 11, 2021 to July 15, 2024.
+The process for reporting and classification of allowable costs is yet to be tested in Ecuador.
+The Company has submitted filings for the four-year anniversary reports for the Tres Picachos, Escondida and Santa Elena concessions but has yet to receive official confirmation from the Government of Ecuador apart from some initial queries.
 The Company has sought guidance from its external legal advisors in Ecuador to determine the reporting status and its allowable costs, which include amounts incurred by the Company, Lumina and earn-in partners, as the case may be.
-The remaining commitments noted below are based upon this guidance.
+The Company's estimated commitments are based upon this guidance.